 When she defected from Czechoslovakia to the US, Martina was set on becoming the top female tennis player in the world.
 She achieved more tournament titles than any man or woman in history, enjoyed a 74-match winning streak and claimed a final Grand Slam at the age of 49.
 She’s now a powerful voice for diversity.
 In speeches Martina explains that true competitors aren’t put off by boundaries: “Most of their pressures are self-imposed.”

-By the time of her retirement from tennis, Martina Navratilova had acquired more tournament titles than any man or woman in tennis history, winning at least one tour event for 21 consecutive years.
-She dominated the scene in the 1980s and remains the game's all-time money winner.
-Martina also enjoyed two unrivalled winning streaks: 74 singles matches and 109 in doubles with Pam Shriver.
+By the time she retired, Martina Navratilova had secured more tournament titles than any man or woman in tennis history, winning at least one tour event for 21 consecutive years.
+She picked up 9 Wimbledon singles titles and enjoyed two unrivalled winning streaks: 74 singles matches and 109 in doubles alongside Pam Shriver.

-In addition to sharing her secrets on the keys to winning, Martina Navratilova remains an influential advocate for many causes, speaking to groups concerned with women's issues, children's causes, animal welfare and the environment.
+In addition to presentations sharing her secrets on the key to being a champion, Martina is an influential advocate for women's issues, children, animal welfare and the environment.